Rahulgarg30591/StarWars/README.md

 The server call to the local server for data is done using Reqwest from Client End.

-The API call to the Swapi API is done using Node fetch.
+The API call to the Swapi API is done using Node fetch inside server folder.

 ## Get started